Our History

-Eurospital’s journey is marked by product and market milestones in the pharmaceutical, diagnostic, and special nutrition sectors — a path that continues every day.
+Eurospital journey is marked by product and market milestones across the pharmaceutical, diagnostic and special nutrition sectors — a path that continues to evolve every day.

-Founded in Trieste in 1948, Eurospital is an Italian company that has preserved its original identity over time, thanks to the consistent leadership of the Kropf family, now in its third generation at the helm.
+Founded in Trieste in 1948, Eurospital is an Italian company that has preserved its original identity over time, driven by the steady leadership of the Kropf family, now in its third generation.

 1948